KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/sudoku.md

 ## Introduction

-The Sudoku Custom Consensus (CC) module serves as a proof-of-concept to demonstrate CC's capabilities as a blockchain-based gaming technology.
+The Sudoku Fluidity module serves as a proof-of-concept to demonstrate Fluidity's capabilities as a blockchain-based gaming technology.

-Sudoku CC is based on the classic game, Sudoku.
+The Sudoku module is based on the classic game, Sudoku.
 To learn more about how Sudoku is played, read the associated Wikipedia article:

 [Link to Sudoku Wikipedia article](https://en.wikipedia.org/wiki/Sudoku)

 The procedures to launch and finish a game require the execution of various methods (rpcs).
-By design, the Sudoku CC module assumes the user relies on the associated Sudoku GUI software.
-The GUI is required because the  UNIX timestamp for each gameplay event must  pass trough the Sudoku CC RPC captcha protection, as this deters bots.
+By design, the Sudoku module assumes the user relies on the associated Sudoku GUI software.
+The GUI is required because the  UNIX timestamp for each gameplay event must  pass trough the Sudoku RPC captcha protection, as this deters bots.

 The following installation and walkthrough tutorials can assist the reader in setting up and playing the Sudoku game.
 For more information, please reach out to our community on [Discord](https://komodoplatform.com/discord).
 The #cc-sudoku channel is available for questions and assistance.

-#### Sudoku CC Module Flow
+#### Sudoku Module Flow

 - Create a puzzle using the [gen](../customconsensus/sudoku.html#gen) method
   - commit the amount of `SUDOKU` coins that will serve as a bounty for the first node to complete this puzzle